 Another way to decrease your cat's urge to suck on blankets is to make sure they're getting enough playtime.
 Playing with your cat regularly can distract them from their urge to suck on wool objects while simultaneously relieving stress.
 You can even initiate playtime when you notice your cat is about to start sucking to divert their focus away from the behavior.

 You can also take measures to ensure that your cat is adequately stimulated when you're not at home.
-The Veterinary Centers of America suggest getting your cat a food-dispensing toy, or rotating your cat's toys every 1 to 3 days to increase usage.
+Consider getting your cat a food-dispensing toy, or rotating your cat's toys every 1 to 3 days to increase usage.
 Other ways to boost environmental stimulation include providing a cat tree or scratching post so that your cat can displace anxiety through climbing or scratching.

 When to call the vet